 When seeking wallet apps, please try to find one that is classified as ‘non-custodial’.
 If you use a custodial one, you’ll have to be extremely careful with the username and password you’ll be required to log in with (your password has to be strong, and there is still a risk of the custodial service being breached).

 Who Is Behind Ethereum/Or Who Runs Ethereum?

-Ethereum is an open-source decentralized network run by nodes and miners and developed by volunteers in the Ethereum community.
+Ethereum is an open-source decentralized network run by nodes and validators and developed by volunteers in the Ethereum community.
 Developers submit improvements and proposals to the Ethereum core developers on GitHub via pull requests and ‘issue’ reports.
 One of the most prominent figures developing Ethereum is Vitalik Buterin.

 You can see all of this, as well as the source code of Ethereum itself here on GitHub.